Smoking

 By stopping smoking, you can reduce the risk of any complications after your surgery by 60% and wound problems by 70%.

-If you stop 4-6 weeks before your operation you will have better results.
 But it is never too late.
-Stopping even a few days before your operation is good.
+Stopping even a few days before your surgery is good.

 - Set a date to stop.
 Don’t leave it a week.